Bandwidth requirements vary from one network to another, and how to calculate bandwidth properly is vital to building...

-So how do you determine how much bandwidth you will need?
-The process begins with asking the right questions—What applications are they running, and what is the performance service-level agreement (SLA) for these applications?
-I know some network managers that are only concerned with how many users are on a VLAN.
+So, how do you determine the right formula that will meet your bandwidth requirements?
+The process begins with asking the right questions: What applications are users running, and what is the performance service-level agreement for these applications?
+I know some network managers who are only concerned with how many users are on a virtual LAN.
 What you really need to know is what the users will be doing on the network.
-It's possible that 200 users will cause less of a bottleneck than a group of three users that really beat the heck out of the network because of some funky client-server application or extensive use of a bandwidth-heavy service, like high-definition video conferencing.
+It's possible that 200 users will cause less of a bottleneck than a group of three users that really beats the heck out of the network because of some funky client-server application or extensive use of a bandwidth-heavy service, like high-definition video conferencing.

-There are two basic steps to calculating bandwidth:
+There are two basic steps to calculating bandwidth requirements:

 - Determine the amount of available network bandwidth.